hehefan/Unsupervised-Person-Re-identification-Clustering-and-Fine-tuning/README.md

 ## Progressive Unsupervised Learning (PUL)
 ![](https://github.com/hehefan/Unsupervised-Person-Re-identification-Clustering-and-Fine-tuning/blob/master/images/demo.jpg)

-To reappear Duke &larr Market:
+To reappear Duke -> Market:

-Rename the above fine-tuned models as "0.ckpt", which are treated as original models for PUL.
+1. Rename the above fine-tuned "Duke" model as "0.ckpt", which is treated as original model for PUL;

-Create directory "checkpoint" under PUL.
+2. Create directory "checkpoint" under folder "PUL", and move the original model "0.ckpt" into the "checkpoint";

-Move the original model "0.ckpt" into the "checkpoint".
+3. Modify PUL/unsupervised.py or PUL/semi-supervised.py and PUL/evaluate.py to train and evaluate Duke -> Market.